 Michael and Alice* are sitting in front of me in a session, talking about their relationship issues.
 They are fighting and arguing every day, she says.
 With very little sex happening, he says.
 They still love each other, she says.
 He nods silently in agreement.

 Alice is desperately hoping they can find a romantic and intimate connection again.
 But Michael is always busy, she says.
-As Alice talks, she looks at Michael agressively and is leaning in towards him.
+As Alice talks, she looks at Michael accusingly and is leaning in towards him.
 He appears to be listening, but he is subtly pulling away and shrinking into the corner of the couch.
-She accuses him of not being available, not listening to her.
+She blames him for not being available, not listening to her.
 He pushes back, saying that she always wants to talk and talk about the relationship problems, which he thinks is making the situation worse.

 It’s a stalemate.
 I hear them out.
 Alice feels unheard, frustrated and rejected.
 She firmly believes they should be able to talk about their issues, after all this is a modern relationship and men and women talk to each other, right?
 Michael feels blamed and thinks that he tries hard to please her and look after her, but nothing he does is good enough.
 Who is not listening to who?